flox/flox/crates/flox/doc/flox-run.md

 ## Running applications in the current working directory

 If `flox run` is called without any arguments, it will ask the user which application they want to use.
+Note, in this example it's assumed there's an `flake.nix` in the current directory.

 ```console
 $ flox run